Boukherouk-Mohamed/E-social-App/README.md

 If you have any feedback, suggestions, or issues with E-social, please feel free to reach out to us.
 We appreciate your input and are committed to continuously improving the platform.

-## License

-E-social is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.